Muhammad: Origins of Islam:

 Here there were no class distinctions; the value of one man was not higher than another’s.

 The Quraysh attacked at the Battle of Uhud two years later.
-This resulted in approximately seventy of the 700 believers killed and those taken prisoner by the Quraysh were tortured and mutilated.
-In the fifth year after the Hijra a third major confrontation occurred, The Battle of Khandaq (The Trench).
-This time the believers took the advice of a Persian and dug a trench along the side of the city most vulnerable to attack.
+This resulted in approximately seventy of the 700 Believers killed and those taken prisoner by the Quraysh were tortured and mutilated.
+In the fifth year after the Hijra a third major confrontation occurred, the Battle of Khandaq (the Trench).
+This time the Believers took the advice of a Persian and dug a trench along the side of the city most vulnerable to attack.
 The episode resulted in a victory for the Muslims without a battle actually being fought.
 The Quraysh, who had never encountered such a situation in battle, were unable to cross it and eventually turned back, defeated.

-The community of Believers expanded rapidly since anyone from any culture, race or tribe could join the Ummah by simply declaring: “There is no god but God, and Muhammad is God’s Messenger.”
+The community of Believers expanded rapidly since anyone from any culture, race or tribe could join the ummah by simply declaring: “There is no god but God, and Muhammad is God’s Messenger.”

-Usury was forbidden and taxes were replaced by a tithe called Zakat whereby everyone gave according to his means to provide care for the less fortunate: “True piety does not consist in turning your faces towards the East or the West – but truly pious is he who believes in God, and the Last Day; and the angels, and revelation, and the prophets; and spends his substance – however much he himself may cherish it – upon his kin, and the orphans, and the needy, and the wayfarer, and the beggars, and for the freeing of human beings from bondage; and is constant in prayer, and renders the purifying dues; and [the truly pious are] they who keep their promises whenever they promise, and are patient in misfortune and hardship and in time of peril: it is they that have proved themselves true, and it is they, they who are conscious of God.”
-(The Qur’an 2:177)
+Usury was forbidden and taxes were replaced by a tithe called zakat whereby everyone gave according to his means to provide care for the less fortunate: “True piety does not consist in turning your faces towards the East or the West – but truly pious is he who believes in God, and the Last Day; and the angels, and revelation, and the prophets; and spends his substance – however much he himself may cherish it – upon his kin, and the orphans, and the needy, and the wayfarer, and the beggars, and for the freeing of human beings from bondage; and is constant in prayer, and renders the purifying dues; and [the truly pious are] they who keep their promises whenever they promise, and are patient in misfortune and hardship and in time of peril: it is they that have proved themselves true, and it is they, they who are conscious of God.”
+(Qur’an 2:177)

 Women’s Rights